 If the no regret condition is neither necessary nor sufficient, what role can we see it performing?
 From the perspective of the two-tier model, there is an obvious answer.
 The condition does not place a formal constraint on the rationality of persisting with an intention at all.
-After all, on the two-tier model it is quite possible that one will sometimes rationally perfom actions that one will subsequently regret having performed: global benefit can give rise to local cost.
+After all, on the two-tier model it is quite possible that one will sometimes rationally perform actions that one will subsequently regret having performed: global benefit can give rise to local cost.
 Rather, it provides one consideration (amongst many) that is relevant to an assessment of the benefit of forming, and persisting in, a resolution.
 That is, its role is in diagnosing substantial rather than formal failures.
-Regret is a blunt tool: I can regret doing something I could never have known would be damaging; and I can regret is a defeasible indicator that I could do better, and as such an indirect indicator of the irrationality of persistence directly.30
+Regret is a blunt tool: I can regret doing something I could never have known would be damaging; and I can regret doing what I know to be best if it still involves some harm.
+Nonetheless, anticipated regret is a defeasible indicator that I could do better, and as such an indirect indicator of the irrationality of persistence.
+Let us now turn to address the question of the rationality of persistence directly.30